caoimhemoriarty/sandyspalace/_posts/2025-08-12-6-Month-Thoughts-on-Takumi.md

 Getting the approval of bikers is my big thing.
 I got some revs of approval from a Kawasaki rider a few weeks back and am still glowing from that.
 Also got an earful of throttle from a modded Audi RS6, which considering that thing is a nuclear power plant on wheels, is a nice motivator!
 Plus the kids who ask me to rev it are still great.<br><br>

 Unsure will I take it to Mondello Park, as I've already been there twice and might enjoy learning a new track this time.
-Anglesey in Wales is right next to Holyhead and looks gorgeous, so that's the next goal!
+Anglesey in Wales is right next to Holyhead and looks gorgeous, so that's the next goal!<br><br>

 Edit: what the fuck do you mean the ferry is more expensive than the entire track day